ciscoheat/haxedci-example/README.md

 **library**

 Allows database access, so the RFID:s can be verified.
-Note that even though the Role-object-contract specifies an `Array`, we have a quite convenient API to it inside the Context, using the `item` and `card` RoleMethods.
-Writing those RoleMethods is a pleasure, because they are usually already specified in the use case, in user-understandable terms, and the code becomes so much more readable.
+Note that even though the Role-object-contract specifies an `Array`, we have a quite convenient API to it inside the Context, using the **item** and **card** RoleMethods.
+Writing those RoleMethods is a pleasure, because they are usually well defined in the use case, in user-understandable terms, and the code becomes so much more readable.

 Note how the Roles are reflected in the use case, interacting to solve the specified problem.